 - Traffic to your site from Organic Search or other channels

-- Pages that have high numbers of visits from Organic Search
+- Landing pages that have high numbers of visits

 - Trending queries by region

 - Relative popularity of different queries within the same space

 The only concern with Google Trends is that it doesn’t give you very much specific data on how many people are searching for a given query.
 Instead it focuses on relative popularity within a given industry or space.
 This makes broader comparisons more difficult.

 Google Keyword Planner

 Google AdWords rebranded as Google Ads.
 Within that is Google Keyword Planner (GKP), a part of the Google Ads suite of tools that can provide some excellent data to marketers focused on organic search.
 GKP is a solid source for identifying keywords that are related to each other and for understanding how many people are searching for any particular keyword over time.

 Here are the metrics to look for from GKP: